feiyangfan/learning/git.md

 3. git will open up a UI to show you which commits are about to be copied below the target of the rebase.
 It also shows their commit hashes and messages, which is great for getting a bearing on what's what
 4. There are many possible operations you can do with git rebase

-### Locally stacked commits
-1. Happens when you have some local commits that you do not want to be pushed to the main branch
-2. We can use **git cherry-pick** or **git rebase -i**

-### Juggling Commits
-1. Want to make changes to a previous commit
-2. Using **git rebase -i**:
-	* We will re-order the commits so the one we want to change is on top with git rebase -i
-	* We will git commit --amend to make the slight modification
-	* Then we will re-order the commits back to how they were previously with git rebase -i
-	* Finally, we will move main to this updated part of the tree to finish the level (via the method of your choosing)
-3. The above method can introduce rebase conflicts
-4. Using **git cherry-pick**
-	* cherry pick the commit to fix
-	* cherry pick the commits after the previous commit
-	* done

 ### Git tags
 1. **git tag \<tag name> \<commit>** to tag a specific commit
 2. **git tag \<tag name>** to tag HEAD's commit